||Page last updated|

 |Dowel Mount, free swinging||Blum 70T5580||Blum 70T5680|

 What is the dowel mount specified above?
 Many cabinet shops have a machine that drills the scary 35 mm hole, plus the two side "screw holes" to mount the hinge in the door.
-If the screw holes are the right size and exactly the right position, you can buy the hinges with a plastic expanding piece (Blum calls it "expando") over a special screw, so you just press the hinge in and do a slight twist on the screw to install the hinge.
+If the screw holes are the right size and exactly the right position, you can buy the hinges with a plastic expanding piece (Blum calls it "expando" or "knock-in") over a special screw, so the hinge is essentially pushed in place.
 If you don't have the special machine, the dowel mount hinges cost about the same as those without the dowel, so unscrew the plastic dowels, discard, and you have a screw mount hinge.
 I use screws (I don't have the machine), use a square to be sure the hinge is straight, and then use the hinge holes to position the screws in the door.

 The plates that these hinges clip to, on the inside of the cabinet, are sold separately.
 The type I normally buy are on the right in the picture, made of two parts, Blum part number 175H7100 .
 Although there are three screw holes, they are normally mounted with just the upper and lower screws (#6 x 5/8").
 Note the screw that is part of the plate... loosen this screw for the 2 mm up/down adjustment of the door, without loosening the mounting screws.